Get notified of page updates

 Breast cancer

-• In women who were diagnosed with breast cancer and who have not had double mastectomies, experts believe that the risk for a new breast cancer diagnosis within 10 years is very low (less than 2%) - similar to women without a mutation.
-More research is needed to prove this finding.
+• More research is needed to understand the risk for a new breast cancer diagnosis in women with RAD51C mutations who have had breast cancer and have not had double mastectomies.
+Some data suggests that the risk for a new breast cancer diagnosis within 10 years is very low (less than 2%) - similar to women without a mutation.

 Ovarian, and primary peritoneal cancer

-Women with a mutation have about a 10-15 percent lifetime risk for ovarian, or primary peritoneal cancer (these three cancers and their risks are related and are often referred to together as ovarian cancer).
+Women with a RAD51C mutation have about a 10-15 percent lifetime risk for ovarian, fallopian tube or primary peritoneal cancer (these three cancers and their risks are related and are often referred to together as ovarian cancer).

-Other cancer risks for people with a mutation
+Other cancer risks for people with a RAD51C mutation